 In the end, I wanted my first banana bread recipe to be something that other home bakers could quickly pull together.
 Either for sharing with friends and family or just because the bananas were near the end of their natural life.

 Sour Cream Banana Bread

-- 1 cup all-purpose flour
+- 1 1/4 cup all-purpose flour

-- 3/4 cup whole wheat flour
+- 1/2 cup whole wheat flour

 - 1 1/4 teaspoon baking soda

 - 1 teaspoon kosher salt

 - 1 teaspoon ground cinnamon

 - 1 cup mashed bananas about 3 medium bananas